Spectral order for contact manifolds with convex boundary: Abstract

 \section{Abstract}

-We extend the Heegaard Floer homological definition of algebraic torsion ($\AT$) for closed contact 3-manifolds due to Kutluhan et al.~to contact 3-manifolds with convex boundary.
-We show that the $\AT$ of a codimension zero contact submanifold bounds the $\AT$ of the ambient manifold from above.
-As the neighborhood of an overtwisted disk has algebraic torsion zero, we obtain that overtwisted contact structures have vanishing $\AT$.
-We also prove that the $\AT$ of a small perturbation of a $2\pi$ Giroux torsion domain has $\AT$ at most two, hence any contact structure with positive Giroux torsion has $\AT$ at most two (and, in particular, a vanishing contact invariant).
+We extend the Heegaard Floer homological definition of spectral order for closed contact 3-manifolds due to Kutluhan, Mati\'c, Van Horn-Morris, and Wand to contact 3-manifolds with convex boundary.
+We show that the order of a codimension zero contact submanifold bounds the order of the ambient manifold from above.
+As the neighborhood of an overtwisted disk has order zero, we obtain that overtwisted contact structures have order zero.
+We also prove that the order of a small perturbation of a $2\pi$ Giroux torsion domain has order at most two, hence any contact structure with positive Giroux torsion has order at most two (and, in particular, a vanishing contact invariant).